Kuželove semináre / Kužela Lectures

 Nathan Nelson, University of Tel Aviv, Israel.

-The project of Kužela lectures is supported by Tatra banka Foundation.
+In 2010 and 2011 Kužela lectures have been supported by Tatra banka Foundation.
 Thank you very much.